chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-05-04-Kubernetes-in-Google-Cloud-Challenge-Lab.md

 3. Use a text editor to modify `deployment.yaml` and replace `IMAGE_HERE` with `gcr.io/YOUR_PROJECT_ID/valkyrie-app:v0.0.1`

-4. Use `kubectl create -f` command to deploy **deployment.yaml** and **service.yaml**
+4. Use `kubectl create -f <filename>` command to deploy **deployment.yaml** and **service.yaml**

 ## Task 5: Update the deployment with a new version of valkyrie-app

-_Hint_: Refer the skills in lab GSP053 [Managing Deployments Using Kubernetes Engine](https://google.qwiklabs.com/focuses/639?parent=catalog) or my previous article [Qwiklabs/Logbook: Scale Out and Update a Containerized Application on a Kubernetes Cluster](/blog/qwiklabs/Scale-Out-and-Update-a-Containerized-Application-on-a-Kubernetes-Cluster)
+**Hint**: Refer the skills in lab GSP053 [Managing Deployments Using Kubernetes Engine](https://google.qwiklabs.com/focuses/639?parent=catalog) or my previous article [Qwiklabs/Logbook: Scale Out and Update a Containerized Application on a Kubernetes Cluster](/blog/qwiklabs/Scale-Out-and-Update-a-Containerized-Application-on-a-Kubernetes-Cluster)

 **Step 5-1** Increase the replicas from 1 to 3